DimaPovarich/my-tasks-from-2022-2023/README.md

-# my-tasks-from-2022-2023
-this repository is for my done tasks in unicum
+✌this repository is demonstrating about my python tasks from 2022 - 2023 years😉